-Resistance Matrix Description
+Resistance Matrix Description:

-UNITS: OHMS DESCRIPTION: The resistance matrix represents the total DC resistance between the two ends of this section of the interconnect.
-NOTES: The resistance matrix is optional.
+The resistance matrix represents the total DC resistance in ohms between the two ends of this section of the interconnect.

+The resistance matrix is optional.
 Simulation tools shall use 0.0 ohms for all diagonal entries and "infinite" for all off diagonal entries if this matrix is not present.

-DO NOT USE ohms/meter as this is the total value and includes the length of this section.
+When the Section or N_section subparameters use the "Mult" variable then DO NOT USE ohms/meter as this is the total value and includes the length of this section.